-Here’s what I have learnt during my seven years working a web developer.
+Here's what I have learned during my seven years working a web developer.

 The Downsides of Owning a Small Business